cakephp/docs/en/core-helpers/html.rst

         <meta http-equiv="Content-Type" content="text/html; charset=ISO-8859-1" />

     .. php:method:: css(mixed $path, string $rel = null, array $options = array())

+    :param mixed $path: Either a string of the css file to link, or an array with multiple files
+    :param string $rel: The value of the generated tag's rel attribute.
+If null, 'stylesheet' will be used.
+    :param array $options: An array of :term:`html attributes`.

     Creates a link(s) to a CSS style-sheet.
 If key 'inline' is set to false in $options parameter, the link tags are added to the